HL7/cql/input/pages/02-authorsguide.md

 5 = 'completed'
 ```

-Attempting to compare numbers and strings as in this example will result in an error message indicating that there is no equality ([.sym]#=#) operator available to compare numbers and strings.
+Attempting to compare numbers and strings as in this example will result in an error message indicating that there is no equality (<span class="sym">=</span>) operator available to compare numbers and strings.

-For [.id]#Decimal# values, equality is defined to ignore trailing zeroes.
+For <span class="id">Decimal</span> values, equality is defined to ignore trailing zeroes.

-For [.id]#Date# and [.id]#Time# values, equality is defined to account for the possibility that the [.id]#Date# and [.id]#Time# values involved are specified to varying levels of precision.
+For <span class="id">Date</span> and <span class="id">Time</span> values, equality is defined to account for the possibility that the <span class="id">Date</span> and <span class="id">Time</span> values involved are specified to varying levels of precision.
 For a complete discussion of this behavior, refer to <<Comparing Dates and Times>>.

-For structured values, equality returns [.kw]#true# if the values being compared are the same type (meaning they have the same types of elements) and the values for each element are the same value.
-For example, the following comparison returns [.kw]#true#:
+For structured values, equality returns <span class="kw">true</span> if the values being compared are the same type (meaning they have the same types of elements) and the values for each element are the same value.
+For example, the following comparison returns <span class="kw">true</span>:

 ``` cql
 Tuple { id: 'ABC-001', name: 'John Smith' } = Tuple { id: 'ABC-001', name: 'John Smith' }
 ```

-For lists, equality returns [.kw]#true# if the lists contain the same elements in the same order.
+For lists, equality returns <span class="kw">true</span> if the lists contain the same elements in the same order.
 For example, the following lists are equal:

 ``` cql
 { 1, 2, 3, 4, 5 } = { 1, 2, 3, 4, 5 }